-April 2022

-17 Sunday

-Easter Sunday of the Resurrection of the Lord (Solemnity)

-white
+April 19 is the Anniversary of the death of Archbishop William D. Borders, First Bishop of the Diocese of Orlando. (d.
+2010)

-The fifty days from Easter Sunday to Pentecost (April 17, 2022 - June 5, 2022) are celebrated in joyful exultation as one feast day, or better, as one "great Sunday."

-On Easter Sunday, the tradition in the U.S. has been to replace the Creed with the Renewal of Baptismal Promises, followed by a sprinkling with blessed water.
+Apr il 2025 (continue d) 20 Sunday Easter Sunday of the Resurrection of the Lord (Solemnity) white The fifty days from Easter Sunday to Pentecost (April 20, 2025 - June 8, 2025) are celebrated in joyful exultation as one feast day, or better, as one "great Sunday."
+On Easter Sunday, the tradition in the U.S. has been to replace the Creed with the Renewal of Baptismal Promises , followed by a sprinkling with blessed water.
 The prayers and ritual are found with the Mass texts for the Easter Vigil (#55).
 The Easter Sequence is to be sung on Easter Sunday of the Resurrection of the Lord (GIRM #64).
 The Ordo reminds us that the Easter Sequence may be sung during the entire Octave of Easter (Easter Sunday through the Second Sunday of Easter inclusive).
 The double Alleluia is added to the sung dismissal during the octave (Easter Vigil through the Second Sunday of Easter inclusive) and on the Vigil of Pentecost and Pentecost Sunday (CB 373).
 The use of the double Alleluia is not indicated outside of what is mentioned above.
 The Paschal Candle remains in the sanctuary, most preferably near the ambo, and is lighted for every celebration during the Easter Season.
 It remains in position until after the last Mass on Pentecost Sunday or the conclusion of Vespers, if celebrated in community.
 However, in the celebration of funerals the Paschal Candle should be placed near the coffin.
+Alleluja Alleluja